 The island of Milos is tiny – just over 150 square kilometres – and that makes its 70 beaches all the more impressive.
 At times, Milos feels like it’s all coastline, which is a blessing for beach lovers.
 Yet, Milos’ beaches are not a mundane chain of golden sand.
 Thanks to its volcanic nature, you can expect beaches that feel out of this world.
 Here are the most popular beaches to visit in Milos.
 If you only have a day to explore, make these your priority.

 A Greek lady told me to visit this beach long before I reached Milos so it was high on my list and did not disappoint.
-In fact, I’d say this was my favourite beach on Milos.
-Famous for it’s lunar-white rocks that twist in a way that would make Salvador Dali proud, you’re left not quite sure whether to swim in the sea, lie on the small spots of volcanic sand, explore the caves or just stand, watching in awe.
-There is some epic jumping off fairly high (but apparently survivable) cliffs into the sea – if you dare.
+In fact, I’d say this was my favourite beach.
+Famous for its lunar-white rocks that twist in a way that would make Salvador Dali proud, you’re left not quite sure whether to swim in the sea, lie on the small spots of volcanic sand, explore the caves or just stand, watching in awe.
+There are some epic jumping off fairly high (but apparently survivable) cliffs into the sea – if you dare.

-Papafragaz beach was my next favourite beach in Milos after Sarakaniko.
+Papafragaz Beach was my next favourite beach after Sarakaniko.
 Two steep walls of volcanic pocked rock provide great shelter for the channel of clear water and smooth sandy beach.
 Swim out and you’ll find caves to swim in.
-Otherwise, enjoy this calm, secluded spot that doesn’t drawn half the visitors of more famous sarakoniko (but is every bit as dramatic in its own way).
+Otherwise, enjoy this calm, secluded spot that doesn’t draw half the visitors of the more famous Sarakoniko (but is every bit as dramatic in its own way).

-Tsigrado beach is another beach to visit if you’re after adventure.
+Tsigrado Beach is another beach to visit if you’re after an adventure.
 To reach it, you’re best walking from Firiplaka.
-You have to descent to the beach by a walkway.
+You have to descend to the beach by a walkway.
 Yes, there’s a wooden ladder and rope to help you down.
-No, there’s not an easier way.
+No, there’s no easier way.
 There are also no organised facilities on this beach.
-All those things made it more appealing to me, since the harder to reach beaches tend to have the most seclusion.
+All those things made it more appealing to me since the harder-to-reach beaches tend to have the most seclusion.

 Kleftiko Beach and Bay